top of page

 • Submitting an abstract indicates your acceptance of its publication on the Congress website and in the Congress journal supplement.

-• Only the abstracts submitted by registered presenting authors will be included in the final program.
+• Only the abstracts submitted by registered authors will be included in the final program.

 • Each person may submit up to 3 abstracts.
 The maximum number of abstracts for which one person can serve as the presenting author is 3.